Skip to content

 space_complexity.rb

-As shown in Figure 2-17, this function's recursive depth is \(n\), meaning there are \(n\) instances of unreturned linear_recur() function, using \(O(n)\) size of stack frame space:
+As shown in the following figure, the recursion depth of this function is \(n\), meaning that there are \(n\) unreturned linear_recur() functions existing simultaneously, using \(O(n)\) stack frame space:

 space_complexity.py